About Dr. Daniel Labow

 Dr. Labow believes strongly in both treatment and preventative care.

-He has played an integral role in shaping Mount Sinai’s educational programs and philosophy toward health care, which is “to provide compassionate patient care with seamless coordination and to advance medicine through unrivaled education, research, and outreach in the many diverse communities we serve.”
+He was integral in shaping Mount Sinai’s educational programs and philosophy toward health care: “to provide compassionate patient care with seamless coordination and to advance medicine through unrivaled education, research, and outreach in the many diverse communities we serve.”

 Get Connected With Dr. Labow

-If you’ve been diagnosed with peritoneal mesothelioma, you may be eligible for cytoreductive surgery with HIPEC.
+You may be eligible for cytoreductive surgery with HIPEC if you’ve been diagnosed with peritoneal mesothelioma.
 This procedure has helped several peritoneal mesothelioma patients live longer with fewer symptoms.

-We can help you connect with Dr. Labow and other top mesothelioma doctors who provide this gold-standard treatment.
+We can help you connect with Dr. Labow and other top mesothelioma doctors who provide this gold-standard treatment with our Free Doctor Match today to get started.